Geometric Error of Finite Volume Schemes for Conservation Laws on Evolving Surfaces: Estimating the Difference Between Both Schemes

 \end{lemma} \proof From Jensen's inequality we know

 Applying the exponential function to \eqref{dec1} gives the first inequality in \eqref{eq:expest}.
 The second inequality in \eqref{eq:expest} follows from the fact that

-Now we can show a stability estimate for the curved scheme, the proof of which is mostly standard. \begin{lemma} Provided the initial data satisfy $u_0 \in L^\infty(\Gamma(0))$, then the solution of the curved scheme fulfils
+Now we can show a stability estimate for the curved scheme, the proof of which is mostly standard. \begin{lemma} Let $u_0 \in L^\infty(\Gamma(0))$.
+Let the numerical flux functions of the curved scheme satisfy \eqref{def:consistency}-\eqref{def:mono}, and let the time step satisfy the CFL condition \eqref{cfl}.
+Then the solution of the curved scheme fulfils

 for some constant $c$ and therefore